What You Can Do With Your Old Breast Pump?

 If you’re a mom who’s just had a baby, chances are you have an old breast pump collecting dust in the closet somewhere.
 Maybe it’s time to get rid of it for good, or maybe you’re curious about what else you can do with it besides throw it out.

-Breast pumps are an amazing tool for mothers who need to express milk.
+Breast pumps are a fantastic tool for mothers who need to express milk.
 But what do you do when you’re done with your pump?
-There are plenty of ways to recycle and reuse your breast pump, even if you don’t plan on having any more babies in the future.
+There are plenty of ways to recycle and reuse your breast pump, even if you don’t plan on having any more babies.
 Here are some great ideas.

 What should I do with my old breast pump?